pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 [^but-also]: I also tend to read anything by [Guy Blelloch](https://dblp.uni-trier.de/pers/b/Blelloch:Guy_E=.html).

-[^it-is-gc]: In fact, I've often argued that SMR *is* garbage collection, just not tracing GC.
+[^it-is-gc]: In fact, I've often argued that SMR *is* garbage collection, just not fully tracing GC.
+Hazard pointers in particular look a lot like deferred reference counting, [a form of tracing GC](https://web.eecs.umich.edu/~weimerw/2012-4610/reading/bacon-garbage.pdf).

 Blelloch and Wei's wait-free algorithm eliminates that loop... with a construction that stacks [two emulated primitives---atomic copy, itself implemented with strong LL/SC---](https://arxiv.org/abs/1911.09671)on top of what real hardware offers.
-I see the real value of the construction in proving that wait-freedom is achievable, and that the key is atomic memory-memory copies.
+I see the real value of the construction in proving that wait-freedom is achievable,[^not-obvious] and that the key is atomic memory-memory copies.

+[^not-obvious]: Something which wasn't necessarily obvious until then.
+See, for example, [this article presented at PPoPP 2020](https://arxiv.org/abs/2001.01999), which conjectures "making the original Hazard Pointers scheme or epoch-based reclamation completely wait-free seems infeasible;" Blelloch was in attendance, so this must have been a fun session.

 In this post, I'll show how to flatten down that abstraction tower into something practical with a bit of engineering elbow grease, and come up with wait-free alternatives to the usual lock-free hazard pointers